Sight vs. Vision:

 Benefits of Behavioral Optometry

-So what is behavioural optometry doing different in an hour compared to a regular eye test that may only take 15 minutes?
+So what is behavioural optometry doing differently in an hour compared to a regular eye test that may only take 15 minutes?

-See the table at the top of the page that shows the areas of vision that are tested in a regular eye test vs a behavioural vision test.
+See the table at the top of the page that shows the areas of vision tested in a regular eye test vs a behavioural vision test.

-It is evident that all these extra tests and the observations the paediatric optometrist makes in during these tests influence the overall result of the report you receive.
+It is evident that all the additional tests and the observations the trained paediatric optometrist makes during these tests influence the overall result of the report you receive.
 Yes, you receive a comprehensive report detailing all the tests, their outcomes and their impact on learning.

-Frankly, this often leads to a doubt in parents’ minds as a regular report may state
+Frankly, this often leads to doubt in parents’ minds as a regular report may state

 - "the child has 20/20 eyesight & normal eye health"